rst2pdf/rst2pdf/README.rst

     $ git checkout <desired-branch> # if you want something other than master
     $ pip install --user .

+Note that you may need to use ``sudo python setup.py install`` or ``sudo python3 setup.py install`` in this final step, depending on your configuration.

 You may want to install it in a virtualenv, but that is beyond the scope of this readme.